tylim88/Discord-Help-My-Please-101/README.md

 Pasting all the code greatly reduce your chance to get help because too much distraction.

-It also show that you never put in any effort trying to solve the question on your own first and just want to rely on the community.
+It also show that you never put in any effort trying to solve the question on your own and just want to rely on the community.

+People like to help you if you help yourself first.

 ## Formatter